 I am honored to have been selected by the Executive Board of the American Anthropological Association as Editor-in-Chief for the American Anthropologist (AA) from July 1, 2012 until June 30, 2016.You can see my website to learn more about me.
 I am very pleased that a superb editorial team will work with me on the journal:

-The Visual Anthropology Section of the American Anthropologistreviews DVDs, streaming media, books, exhibitions, and experimental work with visual imagery that is either made by, or in collaboration with, anthropologists or that incorporates the ethos and methodology of the discipline.
+The Visual Anthropology Section of the American Anthropologist reviews DVDs, streaming media, books, exhibitions, and experimental work with visual imagery that is either made by, or in collaboration with, anthropologists or that incorporates the ethos and methodology of the discipline.
 The section provides the opportunity to sample and reflect upon the range of subjects, approaches, and concerns of the vast stream of anthropology in visual media.
 Occasional review essays addressing current issues within the field of visual anthropology are also included.
-People wishing to suggest films and other visual media for review or interested in reviewing films within a specific subject area should contact the review editors, John M. Bishop and Naomi H. Bishop.
+People wishing to suggest films and other visual media for review or interested in reviewing films within a specific subject area should contact the review editors, John L. Jackson, Deborah A. Thomas and Stanton Wortham.

 Submissions to American Anthropologist